 The children we serve:

-- Adolescent males and females between the ages of 14 – 18, up to 20 with an active IEP
+- Adolescent females between the ages of 14 – 18, up to 20 with an active IEP

 - Children who have experienced severe trauma in their past

 - Adolescents coming from higher levels of care who have been identified as potential candidates to thrive in a smaller therapeutic setting

 - Teens who will eventually return to their family of origin and/or who may require other supportive environments beyond their stay at the Group Home

 How the program works:

 - The Department of Children and Families in conjunction with CTBHP makes referrals to the Group Home

 - Staff work to increase their ability to manage day to day challenges, guide them through the healing process, and help them develop the necessary skills to thrive in the community.